dea-ll/GeGraphs/README.md

 GeGraphs_0.2.9.tar.gz
 ```

-Install the R package from a terminal:
+Install the package from a terminal with:

 ```bash
 R CMD INSTALL GeGraphs_0.2.9.tar.gz